valory-xyz/open-autonomy/docs/guides/scaffolding.md

 4. **Push the generated skill to the local registry.** Now that you have successfully created the skill, you can push it to the local registry.

-    To use the local registry, it is expected that a `packages` directory exists at the same level as our agent.
+    To use the local registry, the framework expects that a `packages` directory exists at the same level as our agent.
 In this example, it expects that the directory `my_workspace/packages` exists.
 If you don't have a local registry, you can create it as
     ```bash
     mkdir ../packages
     ```

-    Now you can push the new skill to the local registry:
+    Now, you can push the new skill to the local registry:
     ```bash
     autonomy push skill <your_author_name>/my_skill --local
     ```